 For the backpacker, there are just too many great hostel options to mention.
-Here are some of the best!
-For a more in-depth look, read our article: Best Hostels Chiang Mai!
+Here are 10 of the best!
+For a more in-depth look, read our article: Best Hostels in Chiang Mai.

-Me U2 Hostel manages to offer stylish, clean dorm beds with curtain for privacy at only $4!
+- Me U2 and i-smile Hostel manages to offer stylish, clean dorm beds with curtain for privacy at only $4 USD!

-Sherloft Home & Hostel is an elegant option with dorm beds starting at $10 USD, doubles around $30.
+- Sherloft Home & Hostel is an elegant option with dorm beds starting at $10 USD, doubles around $30 USD.

 - Daizy House is super-trendy and modern (spotless of course).
 Dorm beds start at $9 USD.

-HOSTEL by BED is a very chilled-out option with super-hip dorm beds between $12 and $18.
+- The Common Hostel is a very chilled-out option with super-hip dorm beds between $12 and $18 USD.
 The beds are extremely comfy and the location is great.

 - Slumber Party Hostel is a must-visit for those looking to party!
 Dorm beds begin at $10 USD and they also run the legendary Chiang Mai pub crawl.